ITgenerat0r/tg_alarm/README.md

-Hello!
+<h1 align="center">Hi there, I'm ITgenerat0r.</h1>
 This script tracks your file.
 When the key text appears there, he will send this string to the recipients using a Telegram bot.
 (It can be adapted to any event.)

 You can set the keys in the file keys.txt.
 Use an space or end line as a separator.